Sexual violence and rape

 Sexual violence is any nonconsensual sexual act, or any sexual act where "no" is not a viable option for any person involved (due to coercion, drug/alcohol use, physical or mental incapacitation, etc).

 Sexual violence includes a wide range of victimizations, including rape or attempted rape.
-These can include completed or attempted acts generally involving nonconsensual sexual contact between the survivor and offender.
+These can include completed or attempted acts involving nonconsensual sexual contact between the survivor and perpetrator.

 - Getting medical assistance